GeoscienceAustralia/terraform-ecs/README.md

 * If main.tf is too big we create more *.tf files with proper names
 * [Optional] Contains outputs.tf with the output parameters
 * [Optional] Contains variables.tf which sets required attributes
-* For grouping in AWS we set the tag "Environment" everywhere where possible
+* For grouping in AWS we set the tag "Workspace" everywhere where possible

 ### Module structure